 If you applied this theory across all the different ways a business produces GHG emissions – such as heating buildings using oil or gas – the company achieves net-zero by:

-- Reducing the GHG emissions generated from heating their office building by switching from fossil-fuel to electric heating
+- Reducing the GHG emissions generated from heating their office building to as low as possible using all potential means, which includes switching from fossil-fuel to electric heating.

 - Then removing any remaining GHG emissions produced by the business through supporting environmental projects such as reforestation.